NextronSystems/thor-manual/scanning/special-scan-modes.rst

 * ``Services:`` Focusing on service configurations or states that have changed.
 * ``EVTX Scan:`` Excluding log entries that predate the lookback threshold.

-By setting the flags ``--lookback-global --lookback 2`` you instruct THOR to scan only elements that have been created or modified during the last 2 days.
-This reduces the scan duration significantly.
+By setting ``--lookback-global --lookback 2``, THOR scans only elements that were created or modified during the last two days.
+This can reduce scan duration significantly.

-This scan mode is perfect for quick scans to verify SIEM related events and is used by default in THOR Cloud's settings for executions via Microsoft Defender ATP.
+This mode is well suited for quick scans to verify SIEM-related events and is used by default in THOR Cloud executions via Microsoft Defender ATP.

 Drop Zone Mode
 --------------

-The drop zone mode allows you to define a folder on your local hard drive that is monitored for changes.
-If a new file is created in that folder, THOR scans this file and writes a log message if suspicious indicators have been found.
-The optional parameter ``--dropzone-purge`` can be used to remove the dropped file once it has been scanned.
+Drop zone mode lets you define a folder on a local hard drive that THOR monitors for changes.
+When a new file is created in that folder, THOR scans it and writes a log message if suspicious indicators are found.
+The optional ``--dropzone-purge`` parameter removes the dropped file after it has been scanned.
 Example:

 .. code-block:: doscon